-Due: Friday, April 19th
+Due: Friday, July 19th

-Final Year I Practicum Evaluation for 24 hour students ONLY
+Final Year I Practicum Evaluation

 Student Evaluations should be completed by the Practicum Instructor and reviewed and signed by the student, Practicum Instructor, and Practicum Liaison.
 Please use the form in Tevera (https://simmons.tevera.app/#/logon).
 Students must initiate this process in Tevera and then send to their Practicum Instructor for completion.